 Todd: Nice guy and he's a nice guy because he rips.

 You can talk about a friend, family, a celebrity.

 A famous person is a 'celebrity.'
 There are local celebrities, known only in their own city, or there are international celebrities that people know all over the world.
 Notice the following:

-- It was very hard to keep her personal life private after she
+- It was very hard to keep her personal life private after she became a celebrity.

 - Have you ever seen an international celebrity?

 When someone 'respects' you they honor you or are impressed by what you do.
 Notice the following:

 - Please respect my house and don't throw you garbage in front of it.